Indrajith (1989 film): Plot

-Indrajith, an honest cop, is betrayed, accused of bribery and thrown behind the bars when he investigates a high-profile case related to an influential gangster.
+Indrajith, an honest cop, is betrayed, accused of bribery and thrown behind bars when he investigates a high-profile case related to an influential gangster.
 Upon release, he reunites with his wife and his son (who has been brought up by an old friend).
 He teams up with Fernandez, a handicapped police informant and a betrayed ex-cop, and develops an army of youngsters to battle corruption and seek revenge.